Chapel of St Nicholas – Sint Nicolaaskapel in Nijmegen

-Since then this structure has experienced little changes.
+Since then this structure has experienced few changes.

 Nearby stand ruins of another part of the palace – so-called Barbarossa ruins from the 12th century.
 The palace was demolished in 1797, just keeping its oldest part – the chapel.

 This small chapel is one of the oldest buildings in the Netherlands.
-It seems that the oldest part above the ground level is portal – it shows the influence of Carolingian architecture.
+It seems that the oldest part above the ground level is the portal – it shows the influence of Carolingian architecture.
 Otherwise, the outer shell of the structure is newer, built in the times of Gothic architecture – but basically keeping the old Romanesque architecture.

 The chapel consists of a taller central hall with a hexadecimal (with 16 edges) gallery around it.
 Gallery has two floors, each with round arches – a classical feature of Romanesque architecture.

 Even now, when the building "became" for some centuries younger, it still is among the oldest structures in Netherlands.

-The chapel still is in use by Greek – Orthodox church, it is used also for exhibitions and occasionally – musical performances.
+The chapel still is in use by the Greek – Orthodox church, it is used also for exhibitions and occasionally – musical performances.